Tied up: Giannis' tip-in lifts Bucks over Celtics in Game 4 - WDEF

 He just couldn’t hold off Antetokounmpo on the other end for the decisive tip-in.

-The disappointing end for the Celtics overshadowed their spirited rally from a 65-45 deficit with 7:37 left in the third quarter.
+The disappointing end for the Celtics overshadowed their spirited rally from a 65-45 deficit.
 Play got chippy and the Celtics limited the Bucks’ transition game.

 They came up one basket short at the end.